Remote working and deductions

 If you receive wage income, you are automatically granted a €750 deduction for the production of income.
 If you have more expenses than this, you can report them as expenses for the production of income on your tax return.

-The following can be deducted as expenses for the production of income:
+You can deduct the following as expenses for the production of income:

 When you work from home, you can make a workspace deduction.
 You can claim one of the following: